 To SEDRD Students, Colleagues and Collaborators:

-Our staff, faculty and students have shown tremendous capacity during the pandemic and are well-equipped to work remotely; we remain reachable by email.
-Our goal is to offer excellence in teaching and advising, research and service – we are maintaining our schedules despite a shift in how we engage.
-We are monitoring our workflow and we will continue to communicate any schedule changes to our students, program applicants and the SEDRD community as quickly as possible.
+Our goal is to continue offering excellence in teaching and advising, research and service.
+With this return, we are monitoring needs, and our workflow, and we will continue to communicate any operational changes to our students, program applicants and the SEDRD community as quickly as possible.

-- Flexible in-office / work from home policy for staff and faculty.
+• Flexible in-office / work from home policy for staff and faculty; these are respectively communicated through email messaging, course outlines, office space schedules, etc.

-We appreciate your understanding and value your feedback as we move towards in-person, limited, re-engagement at the school.
+We appreciate your understanding and value your input/concerns as we return to in-person engagement within the school.

 School of Environmental Design & Rural Development